canonical/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       set-cursor-variables: snap/command-chain/set-cursor-variables
 ```

-The various `source` lines tell Snapcraft to download the `scripts` directory from our `kcalc-example` GitHub repository.
-This directory contains a shell script named [`set-cursor-variables`](https://github.com/snapcraft-docs/kcalc-example/blob/scripts/set-cursor-variables) which tries to set the `XCURSOR_THEME` and `XCURSOR_SIZE` using values published by the desktop environment via [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/).
-The `dump` `plugin` tells Snapcraft that we don't want to run any build tools like CMake on the downloaded directory.
-The `organize` attribute copies this script to a directory in our snap.
+The various `source` lines tell Snapcraft to download our `kcalc-example` GitHub repository and change to the `scripts` directory.
+This directory contains a shell script named [`set-cursor-variables`](https://github.com/snapcraft-docs/kcalc-example/blob/scripts/set-cursor-variables) which attempts to query the user's settings using [D-Bus](https://www.freedesktop.org/wiki/Software/dbus/) and set the two values accordingly.
+The `dump` `plugin` tells Snapcraft that we want to download the GitHub repository without running any build tools like `make` or `cmake`.
+The `organize` attribute copies the script to a directory in our snap.

-The next step is to add a `command-chain` entry to the `kcalc-example` `apps` section, with the value set to the location of the script.
+We also need to add a `command-chain` entry to the `kcalc-example` app definition, with the value set to the location of the script within the snap.
 This entry causes the script to be run whenever the app is launched.
 Once updated, the `apps` section should read:

 ```yaml
 apps: